inosms/teleecho/Readme.md

 a small command to redirect output via a Telegram bot to your Telegram account.

-Note that this is not finished yet, so use with caution.

 ![](https://dl.dropboxusercontent.com/u/36945131/out.gif)

+### Note
+This is not finished yet, so use with caution.

+As `std::io::Read::chars()` is unstable this requires nightly until this gets stable.

 ## Installation

-1. Install Rust
+1. install nightly rust compiler
 2. clone this repository
 3. ```cd teleecho```
 4. ```cargo install teleecho```